-If your date of hire is on or after November 6, 2010, the company matches a portion of the amount you save in RAYSIP each pay period (see Company-Matching Contributions later in this section for details), regardless of what type of contribution you make pre-tax, after-tax or Roth 401(k).
+The company matches a portion of the amount you save in RAYSIP each pay period (see Company-Matching Contributions later in this section for details), regardless of what type of contribution you make-pre-tax, after-tax or Roth 401(k).

 To take full advantage of the company's matching contributions, be sure to elect to have your pre-tax and/or Roth 401(k) contributions automatically spill over to after-tax contributions once you meet the pre-tax contribution limit.
-(If you have elected an after-tax spillover and you also elected to make both pretax and Roth 401(k) contributions, the total percentage of your aftertax spillover contributions will be the sum of your pre-tax and Roth 401(k) contribution percentages.)
+(If you have elected an after-tax spillover and you also elected to make both pre-tax and Roth 401(k) contributions, the total percentage of your after-tax spillover contributions will be the sum of your pre-tax and Roth 401(k) contribution percentages.)